 \subsection{Quantum dynamics}

-As discussed in the previous section, a classical frequency comb appears when the pump power $P_\mathrm{in}$ is at least $P_\mathrm{th}$.
+As discussed in the preceding section, a classical frequency comb appears when the pump power $P_\mathrm{in}$ is at least $P_\mathrm{th}$.
 However, quantum fluctuations and optical modes exhibiting quantum effects are generated even at lower input power $P_\mathrm{in}<P_\mathrm{th}$.
-These quantum modes are analysed in detail in the following sections, with a particular focus on the squeezing, the second-order correlation function and the JSI of the quantum frequency comb.\\ Since we are primarily interested in the modes coupled out from the resonator into the straight waveguide to form the waveguide mode $b_\mathrm{out}$, we begin by applying the input-output theory.
-Therefore, the Hamiltonian of equation \ref{equ:fourWaveMixing_H} is linearized by replacing $a_p$ with the classical mode amplitude $\alpha_p$ and the equations of motion for the out-coupled signal and idler modes are derived.
-This derivation has already been performed in our previous work \cite{tritschler2024optical}, leading to the following expression for the out-coupled modes of the ring resonator in the frequency domain
+These quantum modes are analyzed in detail in the following sections, with a particular focus on the squeezing, the second-order correlation function and the JSI of the quantum frequency comb.\\ Since we are primarily interested in the modes coupled out from the resonator into the straight waveguide to form the waveguide mode $b_\mathrm{out}$, we begin by applying the input-output theory.
+Therefore, the Hamiltonian of equation \ref{equ:fourWaveMixing_H} is linearized by replacing $a_p$ with the classical mode amplitude $\alpha_p$ and the equations of motion for the out coupled signal and idler modes are derived.
+This derivation has already been performed in our previous work \cite{tritschler2024optical}, leading to the expression for the out coupled modes of the ring resonator in the frequency domain